devonzara/bouncer/readme.md

 $user->assign('admin');
 ```

-### Giving a user an permission directly
+### Giving a user a permission directly

-Sometimes you might want to give a user an permission directly, without using a role:
+Sometimes you might want to give a user a permission directly, without using a role:

 ```php
 Bouncer::allow($user)->to('ban-users');